 Saying that “anyone” can do something is part of the problem.
 Consider these statements: Anyone can play a Rachmaninoff piano concerto.
 Anyone can play basketball like Shaquille O’Neal.
 Anyone can be an astronaut.
 Anyone can be a university professor who lectures about quantum mechanics.

 See the problem?
 All these professions require years of study, training, and practice.
 They require technical skills and long-term dedication to the craft.
-While I enjoy reading the works of Richard Feynman, Steven Hawking, and other noted physicists, I will never be on their level of understanding the subject.
+While I enjoy reading the works of Richard Feynman, Stephen Hawking, and other noted physicists, I will never be on their level of understanding the subject.
 I don’t even want to spend the time learning the math required to have an intelligent conversation with them.
 And if you put me on a basketball court with NBA players, I would get my ass handed to me.
 Heck, a bunch of random high schoolers could defeat me on the court.

 But I’m pretty good—though not great—at making music with a guitar.
-People who are lured into self-publishing by the “anyone can do it” mentality remind me of all the times I was asked by someone over my twenty-plus years of performing, “Show me how to play that.”
+People who are lured into self-publishing by the “anyone can do it” mentality remind me of all the times I was asked by someone during my twenty-plus years of performing, “Show me how to play that.”
 People assume that if you make something look easy, then it must be easy, so surely you can show them how to do what you do in a couple of minutes.
 But they don’t realize how much they don’t understand about rhythm, harmony, scales, and the language of music, and they definitely don’t realize how long you need to train your hands, muscles, and brain to play an instrument.

 My experience in the world of self-publishing is no different.
 Someone might say, “Show me how to make a Kindle ebook,” but they don’t have the most basic software skills that take anywhere from hours to years to learn.
 Someone might say, “Help me set up my book on KDP,” but they have files that are completely unworkable for technical reasons they do not understand.
 They often do not know the language or terminology needed to even explain the problems.
 They have no idea what “image resolution” means, or what “Styles” are in MS Word, or the basic conventions for a properly formatted manuscript.